-Cut to October 2017 and Liam Gallagher is releasing his debut solo album As You Were.
+Fast forward to October 2017 and Liam Gallagher is preparing releasing his debut solo album As You Were.

 On its tracklisting is For What It's Worth, a song which seems to see the brazen rock 'n' roll star show his softer side once again.

-The track, which was co-written with Simon Jons and produced by Grech-Marguerat, doesn't overtly mention his ex wife, but it does seem to hint at "mistakes" that were made and apologises for the "hurt" he's caused.
+The track, which was co-written with Simon Jons and produced by Grech-Marguerat, doesn't overtly mention his ex wife, but it does seem to hint at "mistakes" as he apologises for the "hurt" he's caused.

 "For what it's worth, I'm sorry for the hurt/

 I'll be the first to say, I made my own mistakes/

 For what it's worth, I know it's just a word and words betray/

 But sometimes we lose our way"

 Watch Liam Gallagher talk about the track here: